-In other words, in order to move to a new state, you have to change the old one.
+In other words, to move to a new state, you should change the old one.
 So you have to know about him.

 In React, it's very different.
 After any change and call to setState

 React creates a new state and draws all components as if from scratch.
-In fact, the rendering really is done from scratch.
-It doesn't matter what was on the screen up to that point or how it was positioned.
-Any change in React causes the application to be rerendered.
+It does the rendering from scratch.
+It doesn't matter what content was on the screen up to that point or what its positioning was.
+Any change in React causes the application to be re-rendered.

 The creators of React call this approach one-way data flow: